 The following transactions are ineligible for DBS Points, as per the general DBS rewards T&Cs.

 |❌ Ineligible transactions|

 The T&Cs of the DBS Woman’s World Card state some further exclusions as to what counts as online spending.

-To summarize, this is not the card to use for CardUp/ipaymy, education, government transactions, insurance, charitable donations, utilities, hospitals or GrabPay top-ups.
-Even if these are processed online, you won’t earn any points.
+To summarise, this is not the card to use for CardUp/ipaymy, education, government transactions, insurance, charitable donations, utilities, hospitals or GrabPay top-ups.
+Even if these are processed online, you won’t earn 4 mpd.

-Amaze transactions have ceased to earn DBS Points, effective 1 June 2022.
+Amaze transactions have also ceased to earn DBS Points, effective 1 June 2022.

 What do I need to know about DBS Points?

-DBS Points earned on the DBS Woman’s World Card expire after one year.
+While some DBS Points never expire (e.g. those earned on the DBS Altitude Card), those earned on the DBS Woman’s World Card expire after one year.
 This is a relatively short expiry period, so you’ll want to monitor your points balance closely.